polsurakit/FEProject/README.md

 ## There are 3 folders figandpic, GUI, misc.

-### figandpic store all picture and .fig file of this project.
+### figandpic stores all picture and .fig files of this project.

-### GUI store all files for GUI.
+### GUI stores all files for GUI.

-### misc store the code we made that you might not need to use.
+### misc stores the code we made that you might not need to use.